skyzh/mini-lsm/mini-lsm-book/src/03-memtable.md

   engine.
 You might find some lifetime related problems and need to workaround them.
 * Foreground iterator.
 In this tutorial we assumed that all operations are short, so that we can hold reference to mem-table in the iterator.
-If an iterator is held by users for a long time, the whole mem-table (which might be 256MB) will not stay in the memory.
+If an iterator is held by users for a long time, the whole mem-table (which might be 256MB) will stay in the memory even if it has been flushed to disk.
 To solve this, we can provide a `ForegroundIterator` / `LongIterator` to our user.
 The iterator will periodically create new underlying storage iterator so as to allow garbage collection of the resources.